After an exposure to sharps or body fluids

 - How much fluid there was

-- Whether there was blood from the patient visible on the needle or instrument
+- Whether there was blood from the person visible on the needle or instrument

 - Whether any blood or fluid was injected into you